dyo/dyo/docs/api.md

 // note that the default mount is document.body if nothing is passed.
 ```

-With that out of the way we progress into

-> How do i render one component within another
+> But how do i render one component within another

-So since components are just functions(statefull/stateless),
+Components are just functions(statefull/stateless),
 to render them just execute them where needed.

 _note: render instances are not components_